 As superintendent emeritus, the agreement says Ramirez would report “directly to the Board, providing transition assistance to SUSD, with duties to be assigned by the Board President.”
 The agreement doesn’t specify nor give any examples of what those duties might be or include.

 Ramirez also agreed to release Stockton Unified from any grievances and claims, as well as refrain from disparaging the district.

 Trustees approved the agreement during a closed-session special meeting in June, and the agenda does not mention Ramirez directly.
 Though a single, closed session agenda item is described as “Discipline/Dismissal/Release.”

 “The Stockton Unified School District Governing Board violated important public rights when it took this illegal action,” Brown wrote in the letter, which was addressed to district trustees and Stockton Unified interim Superintendent Traci Miller.

-Ramirez resigned his post in June after a little more than a year into his three-year contract after being officially hired as Stockton Unified School District superintendent.
-He served as the district’s interim superintendent for three months prior to his permanent hiring for the position in May 2021.
+Ramirez resigned his post in June a little more than a year into his three-year contract after being officially hired as Stockton Unified School District superintendent.
+He also had served as the district’s interim superintendent for three months prior to his permanent hiring for the position in May 2021.

 At the time of his departure, a district spokesperson said Ramirez was stepping down to “care for his elderly parents.”